 After you work hard to minimize your debt, you may wonder what’s next on your financial priority list.
 You can continue your path to financial success by building a savings habit so you can reach important goals, but don’t stop at putting your cash in a savings account.

-Investing your money is a great way to build wealth and increase your net worth, even if you have student loans.
+Investing your money is a great way to build wealth and increase your net worth, and you can even invest while paying off student loans.
 You don’t need a lot of money or encyclopedic knowledge of the stock market to invest.
 You don’t even need an investment manager to work on your behalf.

 Today, technology makes it easier than ever to start investing.
 Thanks to the best investment apps available, you can make the most of your money — and you can start as soon as you finish reading this article.